olafkfreund/mediacenter/README.md

 - persistentvolume.yaml path file to what ever You are using.

+### If You are running Plex remember to change:
+    - PLEX_CLAIM to your claim value.
+For more info check Plex documentation.

 ### All the media services will be installed in the "media" namespace

 ### If you want to generate new yaml files or make other changes use the files in the "generators" folder.